grafitctu/grafitctu.github.io/members/jm/index.md

-    members

 [back to members](../)

 Ing.
 Jiří Melnikov
 -----------

 is currently researcher at CESNET, an association of universities of the Czech Republic and the Czech Academy of Sciences and head of SAGElab laboratory on at Faculty of Information Technology, Czech Technical University in Prague.
 He received his Master's degree in Computer Systems and Networks from the Faculty of Information Technology, Czech Technical University in Prague.
-His areas of interest covers internet of thinks, network  administration, low photogrametry, web oriented design, and music arts.
+His areas of interest covers internet of thinks, network  administration and traveling.

 *   head of [SAGElab](https://sagelab.cesnet.cz/)
 *   [Live culture over the network](http://mvtp.cesnet.cz)